June Gordon, Marchioness of Aberdeen and Temair: Biography

 Until 2004, adopted children of peers had no right to any courtesy title.
 However, as a result of a Royal Warrant dated 30 April 2004 adopted children are now automatically entitled to such styles and courtesy titles as their siblings.
 However, as with illegitimate children where legitimated, such children have no rights to inheritance of peerages, although Scottish peerages rules of descent differ.

-They founded the Haddo House Choral & Operatic Society in 1945 in order to give additional cultural opportunities to the residents of Aberdeenshire.
-Haddo House, is surrounded by gardens, a park and a lake with abundant Scottish wildlife and boasts a wooden built theatre (Haddo House Hall) which was originally built as a tennis court but is now a fully operational theatre and concert hall.
-The Haddo estate is a uniquely beautiful and peaceful setting for concerts, operas and other shows.
-Situated 20 miles north of Aberdeen, the House is now administered by the National Trust for Scotland.
+They established the Haddo House Choral & Operatic Society in 1945 to provide cultural opportunities for the residents of Aberdeenshire.
+Haddo House is located in a setting that includes gardens, a park, and a lake, and features a theatre known as Haddo House Hall, which was originally constructed as a tennis court and is now used for theatrical performances and concerts.
+The estate serves as a venue for various events, including concerts and operas.
+It is located 20 miles north of Aberdeen and is currently managed by the National Trust for Scotland.

 Known professionally as June Gordon, a graduate of the Royal College of Music, Lady Aberdeen was a pianist and conductor by training and she developed Haddo's musical programme with great enterprise.
 The first recorded concert was a Christmas Carol service in Haddo House Chapel in 1945, which still occurs annually.
 Under June's baton, the society widened its repertoire developing a tradition for presenting major British works – both Operas and concerts.
 She started with directing Handel's 'Messiah' with soloist Elsie Suddaby in 1947 and other highlights have included 1950's Bach's 'St Matthew Passion' with oboist Leon Goosens in a solo role and major choral works by Elgar, Delius, Tippett, Vaughan Williams and Howells and many operas which require chorus.